Strategic Capital Services for Incubation, Growth & Exit of a Business

 - Early-Stage, or Start-Up, or Acquisition, where too often businesses are undercapitalized;

 - Growth, where competition for Capital is extraordinary, and most organizations need to think creatively;

 - Maturity, when greater flexibility should exist to reduce risk and redeploy Capital; and

 - Exit, when understanding how much Capital is in the business, and where, is essential to maximizing the exit value, the raison d’etre, for an Entrepreneur and her or his family.

-To address those needs, Sam Waltz has worked hard over decades to build up his SW&A firm’s “asset value” of relationships and access where his preparation and referral of clients in need of capital is treated with the highest respect and regard.
+To address those Client needs, Sam Waltz is a Creative Problem-Solver and Deal-Maker, Intermediary & Advocate.
+He built his SW&A firm’s “asset value” of relationships and access where his preparation and referral of clients in need of capital is treated with the highest respect and regard.

-Character, Credit and Collateral remain indispensable in accessing Capital, but the broader array of Capital providers today have greater flexibility in balancing and trading off Risk for Return on Capital.
+Character, Credit and Collateral remain indispensable for the SW&A Client in accessing Capital, but the broader array of Capital providers today have greater flexibility in balancing and trading off Risk for Return on Capital.
 To help his Clients, Sam Waltz works with…

 - Commercial Banks;

 - Private Equity Groups.

 Part of his services is to reduce the cost of capital by preparation of his clients, via business planning, advice and counsel, and feedback to the client on her or his capital acquisition strategy.